skybase-int/tarmac/README.md

-pnpm dev -> Runs dev mode and launches the webapp in the port 3000 pnpm test -> Runs the unit tests suite across the different packages pnpm test:hooks -> Manages the lifecycle of forking a new Tenderly testnet, running the 'hooks' tests, and then deleting the forked testnet.
+pnpm dev -> Runs dev mode and launches the webapp in the port 3000 pnpm test -> Runs the unit tests suite across the different packages pnpm test:hooks -> Manages the lifecycle of forking a new Tenderly testnet, running the 'hooks' tests, and then deleting the forked testnet. pnpm pr:desc [base-branch] -> Copies all code diffs and pull request template to clipboard by analyzing changes between the current branch and the specified base branch (defaults to main if not provided)

 ```

 #### Environment Variables for Testing